$\sigma$-VQE: Excited-state preparation of quantum many-body scars with shallow circuits: Introduction

 Quantum many-body scars (QMBS) are atypical eigenstates that violate the eigenstate thermalization hypothesis (ETH) in a spectrum that otherwise follows it \cite{deutsch1991quantum,srednicki1994chaos,d2016quantum}.
 The ETH predicts that individual eigenstates at fixed energy density in generic interacting systems reproduce microcanonical thermodynamics for local observables.
 Scarred eigenstates are counterexamples \cite{bernien2017probing,turner2018weak}.
-They exhibit anomalously low entanglement compared to nearby states which enables long-lived coherent dynamics and revivals from simple product-state initial conditions.
+They exhibit anomalously low entanglement compared to nearby states, which enables long-lived coherent dynamics and revivals from simple product-state initial conditions.
+Although towers of scar states and strong revivals are especially prominent in parts of the scar literature, they are not necessary for the terminology used here, which follows the standard usage that also encompasses exact embedded Shiraishi–Mori-type constructions \cite{shiraishi2017systematic}.
 These features make QMBSs relevant testbeds for exploring how nonergodic structure can persist without integrability or disorder.
 They have potential practical applications due to their ability to stabilize coherent dynamics at energies where typical states are highly entangled and rapidly thermalize.
 For recent reviews on QMBSs, see Refs. \cite{chandran2023quantum,moudgalya2022quantum}.